 The mitigation of damage caused by natural disasters, particularly by water-related disasters such as floods and droughts, is a major challenge that needs to be overcome through international cooperation in order to ensure the sustainable development of societies and the alleviation of poverty.
 The number of such devastating disasters has been increasing around the world, and particularly so in Asia and Africa (Figure 1-1).
-According to a UN population projection (UN World Urbanization Prospects 2005), urban population will continue growing in size and proportion across the world, and most of the growth will be seen in developing countries.
-For example, between 2000 and 2030, the urban population in Asia and Africa is projected to increase rapidly, growing from 1.36 to 2.64 billion and 294 to 742 million, respectively (Figure 1-2).
-Projections show that rapid population growth will occur in major waterfront cities in Asia, e.g., Dhaka (Bangladesh), Mumbai (India) and Jakarta (Indonesia).
-If appropriate measures are not taken to protect these cities, their vulnerability to large-scale water-related disasters, such as floods, storms and tsunamis, is likely to become increasingly high (Figure 1-3).
+According to a UN population projection (UN World Urbanization Prospects 2018), the urban population will continue growing in size and proportion across the world, and most of the growth will be seen in developing countries.
+For example, between 2005 and 2050, the urban population in Asia and Africa is projected to increase rapidly, growing from 1.631 to 3.479 billion and 0.341 to 1.489 billion, respectively (Figure 1-2).
+Projections show that rapid population growth will occur in major waterfront cities in Asia, e.g., Dhaka (Bangladesh), Mumbai (India), and Jakarta (Indonesia).
+If appropriate measures are not taken to protect these cities, their vulnerability to large-scale water-related disasters, such as floods, storms, and tsunamis, is likely to become increasingly high (Figure 1-3).